Health Library A to Z

 Water Safety and Teens

-Encourage your adolescent to take swimming, diving, and water safety or rescue classes to give him/her the skills needed to swim and dive safely.
+Encourage your adolescent to take swimming, diving, and water safety or rescue classes to give him or her the skills needed to swim and dive safely.

 If your children are around bodies of water on a regular basis, learn CPR.
 CPR can save lives, reduce the severity of injury, and improve the chance of survival.